vidhirana10/transcript-analysis/README.md

 # Transcript Analysis with Gemini LLM

-This branch implements an LLM-powered approach for analyzing customer-agent conversation transcripts using Google's Gemini Pro model.
+This branch implements an LLM-powered approach for analyzing customer-agent conversation transcripts using Google's Gemini1.5 Pro model.
 It enhances the capabilities of the original pipeline by leveraging generative AI for deeper analysis.

 ## Features